| |

 Hiking in Bandelier National Monument

-Hiking in Bandelier National Monument is a great idea if you plan a trip to New Mexico and looking for the best hikes in New Mexico state.
-You can find exciting trails in the Bandelier National Monument near Los Alamos and Santa Fe.
+Hiking in Bandelier National Monument is a great idea if you plan a trip to New Mexico and look for the best hikes in New Mexico.
+Exciting trails in the Bandelier National Monument near Los Alamos and Santa Fe can be found.
 Moreover, you will see ancient cave dwellings on rock cliffs and masonry pueblos.
-People lived there for more than 11 000 years.
+People lived there for more than 11,000 years.
 So, hiking in Bandelier National Monument is a fantastic adventure and a perfect idea for a trip.
 In this article, we share experiences and tips from this park.

 The canyon walls contain numerous cave dwellings, petroglyphs, and pictographs that date from this period.
 Surface dwellings include the remains of two large villages, Tyuonyi and Tsankawi.
 The Ancestral Pueblo people (Anasazi) lived here from around 1150 AD to 1550 AD.
 The main construction activity in Bandelier began after 1300 AD.